Shoaiba Power and Desalination Plant: Technical features

-After completing the third stage the power station consists of 14 units with a total capacity of 5,600 MW, which makes it one of the largest fossil fuel-fired power stations in the world.
+The power station has 14 units with a total capacity of 5,600 MW, which makes it one of the largest fossil fuel-fired power stations in the world.
 The last expansion was built by Alstom and is operational since 2012.
 The oil for power production is supplied from Saudi Aramco by tankers.

 The power station is connected to the 380 kV grid.
 The potable water is transferred via an 80 km long water pipeline to the national water pipeline network.
-The power station provides the desalination facility with steam to heat the seawater distillers while reducing its own cooling demands.
+The power station provides the desalination facility with steam to heat the seawater distillers, while reducing its own cooling demands.

 Operating company

 The Shoaiba power station Saline Water Conversion Corporation is aided by the kingdom of Saudi Arabia and is monitored by the power and water ministry.